chris-short/chrisshort.net/content/post/sysadmin-to-devops-six-months.md

 Continuous Improvement applies not only to systems and code but to people too.
 It's logical to mention some continuous improvement tools for DevOps practitioners.
 Encouraging engineers to attend Meetups is helpful for them to learn things that are outside of their sphere of influence.
 Attending and speaking at conferences (for example, [DevOpsDays](https://www.devopsdays.org/)) should be encouraged as well.
 Culture is as much about community as it individuals within it; DevOps is no different.

 Reading newsletters cultivated by active community members (not product makers) can be helpful for continuous learning (shameless plug for [DevOps'ish](https://devopsish.com/)).
-Technical news sites like [lobste.rs](https://lobste.rs/), [Hacker News](https://news.ycombinator.com/) (don't read the comments), [Twitter (#DevOps)](https://twitter.com/hashtag/DevOps), etc. are also helpful at pushing new concepts to engineers.
+Technical news sites like [lobste.rs](https://lobste.rs/), [Hacker News](https://news.ycombinator.com/) (don't read the comments), [Twitter (#DevOps)](https://twitter.com/hashtag/DevOps), [DevOps Newsletters](https://devopsnewsletters.com/), etc. are also helpful at pushing new concepts to engineers.
 Books are fabulous resources but, there are so many they cannot be consumed in their entirety.
 Engineers will often have books as a reference for when needed.
 A subscription to O'Reilly's Safari would enable your engineers to have access to a world's worth of information for a marginal fee.
 It also removes some financial burden from your engineers as they look to build their libraries.

 ## Conclusion

-The DevOps journey is a combination of people, processes, and tools.
+The [DevOps](https://devopsish.com/) journey is a combination of people, processes, and tools.
 The culmination of these is a team of allies pushing the envelope and never resting on their laurels.
 There is no such thing as a completed DevOps transition.
 Resting on your laurels is not a DevOps mindset.
 DevOps and its allies should be iterating and improving upon what they have learned daily.
 Building a team to do anything is no simple task.
 But, building a person that's willing to embrace cultures and methods is an easier task.
 Show them a path, help them go down it, and embrace their feedback.

 {{< upscribe >}}